Discover Lesser-Seen Rugged Coasts, Ancient Forest & Wild Moors in Europe's Last Great Wilderness

-Our ultimate destination is the Isle of Harris, where we’ll spend the next two nights.
+Our ultimate destination is the Isle of Harris, where we'll spend the next two nights.
 Harris is our base for further discovery of this evocative wild region, a remarkably diverse landscape of mountains and moorlands, crofts, lochs, meadows and sandy beaches.
-Its craggy coast of secret coves and rugged cliffs offers nesting habitat for myriad seabirds.
-On beach walks, discover the wildflower meadows on the machair, a sparse veneer of green over the sand in winter that bursts into color in the summertime.
+Its craggy coast, defined by rugged cliffs and secret coves, offers nesting habitat for myriad seabirds.
+On beach walks, discover the wildflower meadows on the machair, a sparse veneer of green covering the winter sand that bursts into color in summertime.
 The single-track “Golden Road” twists along the east coast of Harris, winding among miniature fjords and tiny hamlets with Viking and Gaelic names.
 Along the way, we visit historic rural settlements and stop at a weaving shop to see world-famous Harris tweed produced.